preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/rtf-editor/index.rst

 Activate machine translation
 -------------------------------
-Text Translator is the option for Machine Translations editors can use (Available at the bottom of the list, not activated in the image above). **Note!** Machine translation is not available in Omnia on-prem.
+Text Translator is the option for Machine Translations editors can use. **Note!** Machine translation is not available in Omnia on-prem.

 Make the RTF editor Enterprise Glossary aware
 ------------------------------------------------